Florida Car Accident & Insurance Laws

 Suppose that you are injured in a car accident where the defendant-driver was negligent in causing the accident.
 You investigate the facts further and discover that the driver was delivering food for their employer as part of their job (using a company vehicle).
 Given the circumstances, you could ostensibly sue and recover damages from the employer for the negligence of their employee.

 In Florida, vicarious liability requires that you prove that the employee was acting in furtherance of a legitimate business purpose (i.e., for the company’s benefit, perhaps as part of their normal job duties) and within the course and scope of their employment.
-If the employee is using a company vehicle at the time of the accident, then it’s easier for a Florida car accident lawyer to prove that they were acting within the course and scope of their employment.
+If the employee is using a company vehicle at the time of the accident, then it’s easier for a Florida car accident law firm to prove that they were acting within the course and scope of their employment.

 Insurers are best avoided until you secure the assistance of a qualified attorney who will speak on your behalf — in the car accident context and otherwise.
 If you have been injured in a car accident, it’s important not to speak to your insurer or the defendant’s insurer.
 Any statements you make to insurers will be recorded (or otherwise documented) and used against you.
 For example, if you speak to a representative of the defendant’s insurance carrier, and you casually admit that you may have been at least partially at-fault for the accident, then they will argue that your potential recovery is limited.